 A home, whether big or small, should be as comfortable as possible for the people living in it.
 But what if you have to design a home with all possible comforts and very little space?
 Designing an efficient layout and distributing all the necessary functions of a home in a few square meters is a big challenge for any designer/architect.
-Tiny apartment is often used as an inspiration for designing larger space.
+The tiny apartment is often used as an inspiration for designing larger spaces.
 The compact layout ideas used in the design of small apartments can offer a variety of creative ways to utilize space for smaller rooms or specific-use areas within a larger area.

-The effective use of creative multipurpose interior can help a lot in utilizing the limited floor plans in these small apartments.
+The effective use of a creative multipurpose interior can help a lot in utilizing the limited floor plans in these small apartments.
 Lofted layouts can save a great deal of room in a small space.
 Adding a lofted bed can expand the living area and the space below the loft can be utilized for storage or any other purpose.
 Also, utilizing hidden storage and embedding multi-purpose furniture can solve many storage and space problems.

-However, a small apartment design needs an accordingly planned decor.
+However, a small apartment design needs accordingly planned decor.
 Sometimes properly lit and bright interiors can make even a small apartment look spacious.
 Alternatively, embracing a darker theme and lofted layout may also help achieve the same goal.
 The apartment featured here is designed by Andrew and Alain Timonina.
 It is a compact apartment with only 29 square meters of space, which provides the independence of a studio as well as the privacy of a divided home.
 Separate living, kitchen and bedroom areas are provided by using clever space allocation techniques.

 Soft Low Furniture Livingroom

 The soft low furniture and the large glass window with white curtains make the room seem vertically higher and give a sense of openness.
 The simple white décor makes the area look bright and cheerful.
 The cerulean blue rug and terracotta accents add a splash of color to the simple white interior.